Pollob-Kumar/test/test.md

 ## 🤝 How to Contribute (For Team Members Only)

-This guide is only for our team members — **Pollob, Ahiqur, and Tanzid** — so that we can work in parallel, stay organized, and collaborate smoothly on GitHub.
+This guide is only for our team members — **Pollob, Ashiqur, and Tanzid** — so that we can work in parallel, stay organized, and collaborate smoothly on GitHub.

 ---